abpframework/abp/docs/en/AutoFilterer.md

 ---

+### AbpPaginationFilterBase

-- Even you can use `AbpAutoFiltererBase` to use AutoFilter's paging & sorting algorithm.
+- Even you can use `AbpPaginationFilterBase` to use AutoFilter's paging & sorting algorithm.
 When you use `AbpFilterBase`, paging and sorting will be provided over **IPagedAndSortedResultRequest**  by Abp Framework.

 ```csharp
 // ** You should define possible sorting parameters: